StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-an-observable.md

 # Find an Observable

-This topic provides step-by-step instructions for searching an [observable](../observables/about-observables.md) in TheHive.
+Search for an [observable](../observables/about-observables.md) in TheHive.

 !!! tip "Can't find an observable?"